The-Knowledge-House/DS_22/phase_2/week_7/Lab/sql_II_lab_README.md

 ### Step 1: Pull the Table

 Now that you have your table loaded into your database, pull in your data using `psycopg2` and save it into a pandas dataframe.
-Be sure to only select rows for flights that were not diverted nor cancelled using your SQL query.
+Be sure to only select rows for flights that were **not diverted nor cancelled** using your SQL query.

 ### Step 2: Clean the Data

 Using your `pandas`, drop all rows that contain `NaN` values in either `ARR_DEL15` or `DEP_DEL15`.

-### Step 3: Generate Ratio
+### Step 3: Generate Ratios for Airline

+Using `pandas`, create a new column within your original dataframe labeled `DELAYED` that will be marked as `1` if either `ARR_DEL15` or `DEP_DEL15` are `True`, and be marked as `0` if both `ARR_DEL15` and `DEP_DEL15` are `False`.

-Using `pandas`, create a new dataframe that groups each airline (`OP_UNIQUE_CARRIER`) into groups and calculates the ratio of cancellations
+After creating this column, create a new dataframe that groups each airline (`OP_UNIQUE_CARRIER`) into groups and calculates the ratio of delays (`DELAYED`) for each airline.

+Keep in mind that an average of 1's and 0's creates a ratio that represents how many values are `1` (delayed flights) and how many values are `0` (non-delayed flights).

+Sort this delay ratio from highest to lowest, and save this dataframe as a `csv` file within your repository labeled `delayed_airlines.csv`.

-### Step 4: Save the Table in pgAdmin
+### Step 4: Generate Ratios for Airports

-Once you have generated this table,
+After creating this column, create a new dataframe that groups each origin airport (`ORIGIN_AIRPORT_ID`) into groups and calculates the ratio of delays (`DELAYED`) for each airline.

+Keep in mind that an average of 1's and 0's creates a ratio that represents how many values are `1` (delayed flights) and how many values are `0` (non-delayed flights).

+Sort this delay ratio from highest to lowest, and save this dataframe as a `csv` file within your repository labeled `delayed_airports.csv`.

 # Challenge (Optional): Airline Rating vs. Delays

+In addition to our delayed flights data, we also have a csv file representing the "JD Powers" ranking of airlines:  https://drive.google.com/file/d/1HqnYzqqh9UvTf-fVH0AF6plHuAEqdKpe/view?usp=share_link

+Load this csv file into your `get_delays.py` file, and [join](https://pandas.pydata.org/docs/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging) it to your dataframe that describes the ratio of delays per airline.
+You will use pandas to align each airline with its appropriate ratio of delays, and rating.

+Once you create this new joined dataframe, use [linear regression](https://pandas.pydata.org/docs/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging) to generate an R^2 value for ratio of delays vs. JD powers score.
+An R^2 value below 0.5 is not significant, aka indicates that ratio of delays might not predict customer satisfaction.

+What do you notice about your generated R^2 value?